Large Sums of High Order Characters: Abstract

-Our proof relies on a non-trivial second moment estimate for short sums of the characters $\chi^\ell$ on average over $1 \leq \ell \leq d-1$, provided that $d$ has no small prime factors, which may be of independent interest.
-In particular, given any $\delta > 0$ we show that for all but $o(d)$ powers $1 \leq \ell \leq d-1$, the partial sums of $\chi^\ell$ exhibit cancellation in intervals $n \leq q^\delta$ as long as $d \geq d_0(\delta)$, going beyond Burgess' theorem.
+Our proof relies on a second moment estimate for short sums of the characters $\chi^\ell$, averaged over $1 \leq \ell \leq d-1$, that is non-trivial whenever $d$ has no small prime factors.
+In particular, given any $\delta > 0$ we show that for all but $o(d)$ powers $1 \leq \ell \leq d-1$, the partial sums of $\chi^\ell$ exhibit cancellation in intervals $n \leq q^\delta$ as long as $d \geq d_0(\delta)$ is prime, going beyond Burgess' theorem.
 Our argument blends together results from pretentious number theory and additive combinatorics.

 Finally, we show that, \emph{uniformly} over prime $3 \leq d \leq q-1$, the P\'{o}lya-Vinogradov inequality may be improved for $\chi^\ell$ on average over $1 \leq \ell \leq d-1$, extending work of Granville and Soundararajan.